 The Chelsea Road area is one of the 15 areas in our community-led Liveable Neighbourhoods (LN) programme.
-The Chelsea Road area consists of residential housing along Park Road, Foxcombe Road, Kennington Road and Warwick Road, with shops, a church, a pre-school group, a dentist and businesses along Chelsea Road itself.
+The area consists of residential housing along Park Road, Foxcombe Road, Kennington Road and Warwick Road, with shops, a church, a pre-school group, a dentist, and businesses along Chelsea Road itself.
 The area is located approximately 1.5 miles north-west of Bath Spa train station.

 About the programme

-- Traffic-calming measures to tackle anti-social driving, speeding and inconsiderate parking
+- Traffic-calming measures to tackle through-traffic, speeding, and inconsiderate parking

 - Pleasant places for people to sit and meet others outside

-Our role is to support communities to develop their own LNs, engaging with them at every stage of development.
-We want to hear from a diverse range of people to ensure the final designs meet everyone’s needs.
+Our role is to support communities to develop their own LNs, engaging with residents throughout the process to ensure the final designs address their concerns.

 Development of this LN

-- In December 2021, we asked for your feedback on what was good about the area, what transport-related issues you experience, and what improvements would make the most impact.
+- In December 2021, we asked residents for their feedback on what was good about the area, what transport-related issues they experience, and what improvements would make the most impact

-- In Spring/Summer 2022, we then held a series of co-design workshops where residents prioritised the measures they wanted to see included (see Co-design outcomes below)
+- In Spring/Summer 2022, we held a series of co-design workshops where residents prioritised the measures they wanted to see included (see Co-design outcomes below)

 Out of the 1,625 responses submitted as part of our public engagement on the 15 Liveable Neighbourhood in December 2021, 47 people commented on the Chelsea Road area.
 Below is a summary of what people said:

 What is good about the area?